Meet the team

 QLD // Secretary // Board Member

 Miranda is an ecologist and conservation detection dog handler working to protect threatened species and their habitats.
 Her favourite place is in the forest, especially at night with a spotlight looking for greater gliders!
 She also loves hiking, camping, cycling, snorkelling…anything outdoors in nature!
-Miranda has previously worked in consulting and research, and in 2024 will undertake internships with the Australian Wildlife Conservancy in Cairns and the Conservation Ecology Centre in the Otways.
+Miranda has previously worked in consulting and research, and is currently working as a field ecologist for the Australian Wildlife Conservancy in Cairns.
 She also volunteers with Dr Jane Goodall’s Roots & Shoots.

 Having participated in the Yarra Ranges Intrepid Retreat in Victoria in 2019, Miranda joined her local group, Bayside Intrepid, before moving to Queensland and joining Brisbane Intrepid Landcare in 2021.
 She loves getting her hands dirty with like minded people and making a meaningful difference in the community.